ajvondrak/xand/README.md

 3. `cd xand`
 4. `sbt run`

+This will run a simulation of the code from [fib.xand](https://github.com/ajvondrak/xand/blob/master/src/main/resources/xand/fib.xand), computing the 10th Fibonacci number.

 ## How It Works

 In layman's terms, `xand` is a binary operator that takes three arguments and gives you four times the power.
 It's literally infinitely more versatile than any ordinary computer instruction, because `xand` is an instruction from which all others can follow.
 [One instruction to rule them all.](https://en.wikipedia.org/wiki/One_instruction_set_computer)